partrickJhonson/beef/Module:-Ping-Sweep-(Java).md

 ## Internal Working

-Uses an unsigned Java applet (which means it won't run for updated Java and Browser versions) to ping hosts in the network.
+Uses an unsigned Java applet to ping hosts in the network.

+>- the user will be prompted for permissions to run an unsigned java applet
+>- unsigned appletes don't run at all for later Java and Browser versions

 snippet from command.js
 ```js